Nao Saejima: Theatrical career

-Retirement / Death
+Retirement and death

 In later years Saejima also worked as a writer, a punk group vocalist, and a yoga instructor.
 After her retirement from public appearances in 2002 it was reported that she was working as an artist.
 In a sign of Saejima's international popularity, the Taiwan rock band, Goodbye!Nao! was named in tribute to her.

 In 2007, Saejima participate in a live event of Dramatic Dream Team Pro Wrestling, winning the bizarre Ironman Heavymetalweight Championship two times in the same event.

 Saejima died on September 29, 2012, having been stricken with cancer five years previously according to friends.